sendgrid/docs/source/Classroom/Send/How_Emails_Are_Sent/how_do_i_send_mail_through_subuser_accounts.md

   show: true
 ---

-All you need to do to send mail through a Subuser account is use that account’s SMTP credentials to send mail rather than the parent account credentials.
-Subusers can also log into [sendgrid.com](http://sendgrid.com/) to take advantage of the [SendGrid Email Marketing App](http://sendgrid.com/newsletter/dashboard).
-Recipient lists and Newsletter templates are unique to each Subuser account.
+All you need to do to send mail through a Subuser account is to simply **use that subuser account’s credentials to send mail via SMTP or API** rather than the parent account credentials.
+Subusers can also log into [sendgrid.com](http://sendgrid.com/) to take advantage of the [SendGrid Marketing Campaigns]({{root_url}}/User_Guide/Marketing_Campaigns/index.html) tool to send campaigns to stored lists via the online user interface.